skiarn/madmock/README.md

 # mad-mock
 **The application is to be used as a http mock.**
+Purpose of tool/server is to ensure communication to another resource is read only and fakeable without entering the external system.

+It works like this, request to other systems passes through this tool and this tool will cache the results.
+If the request is a modifiable call such as POST/PUT/DELETE the request is never executed against the target system but instead a faked response is sent back.

+Its possible to modify and create fake responses using a web gui or modify raw files on disk.

 ## Manually
 ### How to get started ###